- 2013-2014 Student Handbook

 As a Jesuit, Catholic university, Saint Louis University (SLU) strives to create an atmosphere that supports the holistic development of its Students.
 For the University and its Students to thrive, we all must share the responsibility to create a community that protects both individuals and property from harm.

 The University recognizes that, at times, it can be a challenge for Students to make decisions that demonstrate responsibility as it pertains to living in community with others.
 At times, Students may find themselves facing an ethical dilemma.
-Sometimes, a series of poor choices leads to a situation that results in alcohol intoxication, drug overdose, sexual assault, or physical assault, and a Student is in serious need of medical treatment or professional assistance.
-A companion of the "Endangered Student" or a witness may be afraid to seek help for fear of Student conduct repercussions.
+Sometimes, a series of poor choices leads to a situation that results in alcohol intoxication, drug overdose, sexual assault, relationship violence, or physical assault, and a Student is in serious need of medical treatment or professional assistance.
+A companion of the "Endangered Student" or a witness may be afraid to seek help for fear of disciplinary repercussions.
 The purpose of this protocol is to provide guidance and encouragement for an "Assisting Student" to act in ways that help and care for the "Endangered Student."

 In situations where Students seek appropriate help, Saint Louis University considers such actions, first and foremost, as responsible health and safety interventions.
 The University has accepted the following Responsible Action Protocol, which it hopes will help alleviate Students' concerns about seeking help for Endangered Students and therefore promote responsible action on the part of all Students.